-Offering the ultimate combination of speed, capacity, and availability, the underlying technology in the Celeras Laser Transport System (LTS) was originally developed in collaboration with the Department of Defense for use in communications between jets flying at mach speeds.
-With more than a decade of research and hundreds of millions in funding behind it, Anova’s LTS was introduced to the financial markets for telecommunications usage in 2013.
+Celaras LTS, or Laser Transport System, offers the ultimate combination of speed, capacity, and availability.
+It was originally developed in conjunction with the Department of Defense for use in radio communications between jets flying at mach speeds.

-The LTS platform can maintain near 100 percent availability in all inclement weather.
-It simulcasts the data across two frequencies, millimeter wave (MMW) and laser, and selects the best packet in real time using Dynamic Packet Resourcing (DPR), enabling fiber-like availability at wireless speed.
-The laser and the MMW have mutually exclusive attenuation properties.
-The weather that causes the MMW to fade does not affect the laser, and vice versa.
-This enables the radios to transmit 2Gbs of throughput in all weather.
+Celeras LTS simulcasts data across millimeter wave (MMW) and laser frequencies, while Dynamic Packet Resourcing (DPR) selects the best packet in real-time to enable almost 100% fiber-like availability at wireless speed in all weather.
+The laser transport and MMW have mutually exclusive offsetting properties so the weather that causes the MMW to fade does not affect the laser and vice versa – enabling radios to transmit 2Gbs of throughput in all meteorological conditions.

-A critical advantage that the LTS has over the competition is its ability to compensate for up to ±3° of tower twist and sway.
-This enables Anova to deploy these radios on non-conventional structures and take advantage of towers at heights where other radios cannot.
+Celeras LTS offers overall latency reduction and interference-free transmission, regardless of weather conditions.
+Unlike other laser transport systems, it can also compensate for up to ±3° of twist and sway, allowing Anova to deploy these radios on non-conventional structures and take advantage of towers at heights where other radios cannot.

-When deployed across Anova’s FCC registered shortest path routes, Anova’s LTS delivers speed.
+When deployed across Anova’s FCC-registered shortpath routes, Celeras LTS delivers unprecedented speed to financial services organizations.
 The radio itself minimizes propagation and node switching delays, with a non-buffering layer 1 packet technology.